When using a modern journaling filesystem such as

 telinit.
 Repeat the previous test another 10 times.
 Explain your results.

 smartctlcommand, part of the smartmontools package.
 Run the command (as root) “

-smartctl -i /dev/sda”.
+smartctl -i /dev/name-of-your-disk”.
 Is SMART support enabled for this drive?
 (If not but it is available, attempt to enable it with “

 smartctl -s on”, and try again.)
 What is the make, model, and capacity reported for your disk?

-smartd, if you configure that.)
+smartd, if you configure that on Linux.)
 Run the command “

-smartctl -t short /dev/sda”. when completed, check on the result of the test: “
+smartctl -t short /dev/name-of-your-disk”. when completed, check on the result of the test: “

-smartctl -l selftest /dev/sda”.
+smartctl -l selftest /dev/name-of-your-disk”.
 Were any problems reported?

-The answers to the questions above and the portion of your system journal describing the changes you made to the disk.
-Be sure to include a chart that lists for each filesystem when checking will be forced.
+The answers to the questions above and the portion of your system journal describing the changes you made.
+Be sure to include a table or list, that shows for each filesystem when checking will be forced.
 (That is, list the schedule for checking—the disk checking policy—in an easy to read way, and don't merely write down the commands you typed.)